hipstina/v2/src/content/projects/gooser-project.md

 ## Overview

-This is a full-stack MERN application in the form of a Blog App that will allow users to create and view posts.
+A full-stack MERN application in the form of a Blog App that will allow users to create and view posts.

 ## Purpose & Goal
 `coming soon`